coding-streams/sql-tutorial/README.md

+# SQL Tutorial for Beginners [Coding Streams]

+This repository contains a comprehensive SQL tutorial designed for beginners.
+Whether you're new to programming or just getting started with SQL, this tutorial will provide you with a strong foundation in the basics of SQL and relational database management.

+The tutorial covers essential SQL concepts, including database creation, table creation, data insertion and retrieval, filtering, sorting, grouping, and more.
+It also covers advanced SQL topics such as joins, subqueries, and functions.

+Each topic in the tutorial includes clear explanations, examples, and practice exercises to help you reinforce your understanding of the material.
+Additionally, the repository includes a collection of sample SQL queries that you can use as templates for your own projects.

+Whether you're looking to build a career in data science, web development, or any other field that involves working with databases, this SQL tutorial will provide you with the foundational knowledge and skills you need to succeed.

 # Database
 Databases are used to store and organize large amounts of data in a way that makes it easy to access, manage, and analyze.
 Here are a few examples of why we need databases: